joseluisllovet/joseluisllovet/README.md

 ## Experience :technologist:
 - **Web Designer Wordpress at BORRADS.COM** - Planning, design and development of new projects to digitize companies.
 Contribute to the maintenance and updating of +30 websites.
-- **Internship Frontend Developer at NDB Technology** - Develop and design projects strengthening skills in HTML, CSS, JavaScript and Figma.
+- **Internship Frontend Developer at NDB Technology** - Develop and design projects strengthening skills in HTML, CSS, JavaScript, Figma and others more.
 Work on projects acquiring different skills in analytics, SEO and various technologies.

 ## Projects :file_folder: